G4m4/openmini/README.md

 Organization
 ------------

-OpenMini is organized in third parts as follows:
+OpenMini is organized in two parts as follows:
-- A "generators" part, offering numerous signal generators for various forms (sin, square, triangle...) each one implemented using differents algorithms (DPW, BLIT-derived methods...)
-A lot of these algorithms theory comes from Institute for the 'Digital Sound Generation' online book, published by the Computer Music and Sound Technology.
-The implementation itself is first prototyped in Python - scripts are made public in OpenMini, under the same license.
 - A "synthesizer" part, which is the actual synthesizer boilerplate - managing synthesis algorithms parameterization, user input and so on.
 - An "implementation" part, relying heavily on the open source [JUCE framework](http://www.juce.com/), wraps the latter synthesizer into an actual audio plugin that can easily be used in various audio editor.
 For now only VST is available, RTAS should follow.
 Lastly, a standalone version is available using the same code as the plugin but without any dependencies to the proprietary Steinberg's VST SDK.